Sitecore-Hackathon/2021-Tactical-Tech-Team/README.md

   - Front end ![FE](docs/images/fe.png "FE")
   - Front end disconnected mode ![FE Disconnected Mode](docs/images/fe-disconnected-mode.png "FE Disconnected Mode")
 ## Video link
-⟹ Provide a video highlighing your Hackathon module submission and provide a link to the video.
+⟹ Provide a video highlighting your Hackathon module submission and provide a link to the video.
 You can use any video hosting, file share or even upload the video to this repository. _Just remember to update the link below_

 ⟹ [Replace this Video link](#video-link)